AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        end loop;
     end Greet;

-Some subtypes are declared as part of the standard package in Ada, and are available to you all the time:
+Several subtypes are predefined in the standard package in Ada, and are automatically available to you:

 .. code-block:: ada
     :class: ada-nocheck